Boston University School of Public Health: History

 The school was established in 1976 as a program within the Department of Socio-Medical Sciences and Community Medicine with an initial class of 54 MPH students and 20 non-degree students.
-It was the brainchild of Dr. Douglas K. Decker, who designed its admission criteria (successful healthcare managers and practitioners), curriculum (practical, rather than theoretical), teaching approach (pairing academicians and accomplished practitioners in the field), and schedule (night classes only held on Tuesday, Wednesday, and Thursday so that working medical professionals could attend.)
+It was the brainchild of Dr. Douglas K. Decker, who designed its admission criteria (successful healthcare managers and practitioners), curriculum (practical, rather than theoretical), teaching approach (pairing academicians and accomplished practitioners in the field), and schedule (night classes only held on Tuesday, Wednesday, and Thursday so that working medical professionals could attend).
 The first dean was Dr. Norman A. Scotch, who guided the school through the accreditation process and who "developed a program that offered professionals the opportunity to continue working while they earned their degrees in Public Health."

 In 1977, 59 part-time students were admitted to the MPH program.
-There were two concentrations: Health Delivery Systems, and Health Research and Evaluation.
-Two new concentrations were added in 1978, Health Regulation and Planning, and Public Health Law.
+There were two concentrations: Health Delivery Systems and Health Research & Evaluation.
+Two new concentrations were added in 1978, Health Regulation & Planning and Public Health Law.

 On June 26, 1979, BUSPH became an official school of Boston University, matriculating 156 students and offering afternoon courses for the first time.
 It had five programs: Environmental Health, Health Care Systems, Public Health Law, Research and Evaluation, and Social and Behavioral Sciences.
 That same year the first graduation ceremony was held for 46 graduates.

 In 1981, the school expanded to include the departments of Epidemiology and Biostatistics.
 It also began accepting full-time students and enrolled its first international students.
 The International Health department was created the following year.
 In 1983, the School received its full accreditation by the Council on Education for Public Health.

 The Office of Special Projects was established in 1985 to provide education and training in international health and to conduct overseas and domestic research and service programs.
 This Office later became the Center for International Health, which housed the Department of International Health.
-The following year the first doctoral student graduated.
+The following year, the first doctoral student graduated.

-Dr. Robert Meenan assumed BUSPH's leadership in 1993.
-The school experienced significant growth during his 22 years as dean, matriculating 370 MPH students in 2012, moving to its current location in the historic Talbot Building, and instituting a practicum requirement for MPH students.
+Robert Meenan assumed leadership of BUSPH in 1993.
+The school experienced significant growth during his 22 years as dean, matriculating 370 MPH students in 2012 and instituting a practicum requirement for MPH students.

-In 2015, the current dean Dr. Sandro Galea joined BUSPH.
-The school became a top 10 school of public health in the United States that same year.
-In 2016, under the leadership of the Dean of Education Lisa Sullivan, the School introduced a new MPH program, featuring a core curriculum, interdisciplinary certificates, and professional development and practical education throughout the curriculum.
+In 2015, the current dean, Sandro Galea, joined BUSPH.
+That same year, the school entered the top ten of USNews rankings for public health schools.
+In 2016, under the leadership of the Dean of Education, Lisa Sullivan, BUSPH introduced a new MPH program, featuring a core curriculum, interdisciplinary certificates, professional development, and practical education throughout the curriculum.